CLAUDE.md

 # Or configure in settings

-claude config set editor vim
+claude config set editor vim>API Key Management

 Set your Anthropic API key as an environment variable for seamless authentication.
 Never hardcode keys in your projects!